spokesoftware/zitdunyet/README.md

 The hint over-rides the label when reported by #hints.

+#### Checklist

+They might be a situation where you want a list of both the items that have been completed and the items yet to be done.

++ #checklist - returns a hash in which the keys are labels and the values are Boolean (true for complete and false for not complete)

 ### Advanced Usage

 Basic usage is fine for most situations, but sometimes you need a little something extra.